Article

 Li Li is a Lecturer in Interpreting and Translation Studies at the University of Stirling.
-She completed her PhD at the University of East Anglia, where her research examined maternity interpreting services in UK healthcare settings.
+She completed her PhD at the University of East Anglia, where her AHRC/CHASE-funded research examined maternity interpreting provision in UK healthcare, with a particular focus on video-mediated interpreting (VMI) and its role in improving language access.

 • Legal interpreting: Crown, Magistrates and Family Courts, Home Office, Police